 The sport of diving is an interesting and relatively unique community internationally, forged on the premise that fear is manageable and can be overcome.
 Every diver I have ever met understands the fear of missing a dive badly and wiping out completely, both in training and in competition, or the fear of hitting the board or platform on the way down.
 The higher the height, the harder the dive, the greater the likelihood of a serious mishap taking place and causing minor or even major injury.
 Learning a new dive, or taking an existing dive up to a new height, always involves a process of learning how to manage fear, overcome it, and throw yourself off the board/platform in the hope that all will go well.
 While some divers have a natural ability to suppress (or even fail to feel fear), most athletes learn the process of overcoming fear through training, unbelievable levels of repetition, and faith in their coach and fellow athletes that they can execute a new dive successfully.

 In business, overcoming or managing fear is also part of the game we play.
 Whether it is launching a new product or service, raising our prices, defending our brand in a public forum or dealing with challenging and sensitive people issues (with staff, strategic partners, customers or suppliers).
-Unless we are very experienced and practiced, there is often potential for fear to affect our performance.
+Unless we are very experienced and practiced, there is often the potential for fear to affect our performance.
 Tackling something brand new, taking a calculated risk or doing something outside of our comfort zone will also trigger a fear response.
-Great performers in business, like divers, have the discipline to swallow fear, or stand in the face of it and deliver a great result anyway.
+Great performers in business can learn from sports, like divers, who have the discipline to swallow fear, or stand in the face of it and deliver a great result anyway.

 Practice Makes Perfect